-If you are signed in as an administrator, then you could also click on the Show all locations button to see all available locations.
+If you are signed in as an administrator, you could also click the Show all locations button to see all available locations.

 How to remove Windows Search index locations in Windows 11

-If you included a location that isn’t useful anymore, you can reverse the steps above to remove a location from the Windows Search index.
+If you included a location that isn’t useful, you can reverse the steps above to remove a location from the Windows Search index.